Ant1Koerper/Classification_of_Handwritten_Digits/README.md

-This is the *Classification of Handwritten Digits* project I made myself.
+I recently completed the Classification of Handwritten Digits project as part of my learning experience on the Hyperskill platform.
+In this project, I used scikit-learn to explore various classification algorithms and developed a model to recognize handwritten digits from 0 to 9.
+I implemented automatic hyperparameter optimization to fine-tune the model's performance and built a generalized evaluation approach to assess its accuracy comprehensively.

-<p>In this project, you are going to explore the main classification algorithms and learn how to find and train the best possible model for the classification of handwritten digits.
-You will need to process a dataset that includes images of handwritten numbers from 0 to 9.
-The ultimate goal is to train the model to identify a digit on the picture.
-Sounds interesting?
-Let's dive into it!</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/205?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/205</a>
+This project allowed me to deepen my understanding of machine learning techniques, model selection, and performance evaluation using scikit-learn.

-Here's the link to the project: https://hyperskill.org/projects/205
+Learn more about the project: https://hyperskill.org/projects/205

 Check out my profile: https://hyperskill.org/profile/591204401